farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-3-Interchangable-Dependencies.md

 Interfaces and Dependency Inversion are foundational tools for achieving that flexibility with component dependencies.
 Components better represent their domain by defining their own dependency interfaces.
-Consumers can then swap dependency implementations to compose new behaviors as the specific usecase become more complex.
+Callers can then swap dependency implementations to compose new behaviors as that caller's specific usecase becomes more complex.